 A graduate degree is the one extra step you can take on your journey to chief knowledge officer or chief financial officer, whether it is at a business school or an Ivy League institution.

 For a lot of professionals in business, a master’s in business administration, or MBA, is a basic requirement.
 Many young graduates today will notice a growing list of employment advertisements asking candidates to hold a graduate degree, which is understandable for companies aiming to compete in the global marketplace.

 Just think of how much of a force you will be with an undergraduate degree, a graduate degree and professional certification.
 Now it is a matter of building real-world experience.

 Perhaps you spent most of your 20s in college or university.
 Maybe you have been too sheltered in your opportunities, or it could be that you have been too select in your job prospects.
 Suffice it to say, to succeed as an executive one day you will need to have real-world experience.

-There are all sorts of ways to accumulate this much-needed resume builder.
+There are all sorts of ways to accumulate this much-needed experience to result develop your executive résumé.
 Let’s face it: Staying in the same city all your life and studying and working may be great for your career but getting out of your comfort zone could be that one extra push that’ll help you land an executive position.

 So, how exactly do you attain real-world experience?
 Here are a few tips:

 - Travel overseas and find job opportunities abroad

 - Volunteer at a school or a non-profit organisation

 - Participate in college campus activities or be a leader in a sports league